verify-stack/aurora-core/CAS.md

 ## Disabling CAS.
 CAS/Proxy is unsafe because it allows people to access server commands.
 If you want to disable it, turn the FFlag `AllowCASConnectionsAndDatabaseConnections` off.

-But it'll disable any services that use the server.
+But it'll disable any services that use the server, as well any requests.

 ### Services it'll Disable.
 - [x] InsertService (view more at [InsertService.md](/InsertService.md))